facebook/react/docs/_posts/2015-05-01-graphql-introduction.md

 * **Hierarchical:** Most product development today involves the creation and manipulation of view hierarchies.
 To achieve congruence with the structure of these applications, a GraphQL query itself is a hierarchical set of fields.
 The query is shaped just like the data it returns.
 It is a natural way for product engineers to describe data requirements.
 * **Product-centric:** GraphQL is unapologetically driven by the requirements of views and the front-end engineers that write them.
 We start with their way of thinking and requirements and build the language and runtime necessary to enable that.
 * **Client-specified queries:** In GraphQL, the specification for queries are encoded in the *client* rather than the *server*.
 These queries are specified at field-level granularity.
 In the vast majority of applications written without GraphQL, the server determines the data returned in its various scripted endpoints.
-A GraphQL, query on the other hand, returns exactly what a client asks for and no more.
+A GraphQL query, on the other hand, returns exactly what a client asks for and no more.
 * **Backwards Compatible:** In a world of deployed native mobile applications with no forced upgrades, backwards compatibility is a challenge.
 Facebook, for example, releases apps on a two week fixed cycle and pledges to maintain those apps for *at least* two years.
 This means there are at a *minimum* 52 versions of our clients per platform querying our servers at any given time.
 Client-specified queries simplifies managing our backwards compatibility guarantees.
 * **Structured, Arbitrary Code:** Query languages with field-level granularity have typically queried storage engines directly, such as SQL.
 GraphQL instead imposes a structure onto a server, and exposes fields that are backed by *arbitrary code*.
 This allows for both server-side flexibility and a uniform, powerful API across the entire surface area of an application.
 * **Application-Layer Protocol:** GraphQL is an application-layer protocol and does not require a particular transport.
 It is a string that is parsed and interpreted by a server.